 Mental illness can decrease life expectancy by 10-20 years.
 That is a huge number.
 Part of this is because of suicides.
 In Canada, on average there are 11 suicides per day.
 For a country of only 37.5 million, that’s a lot.

 A disproportionate number of those suicides occur in indigenous communities in Canada’s far north.
 Suicide rates for Inuit youth are 11 times the Canadian national average, and some of the highest in the world.

 In a 2008 study, 55% of Canadians said they would be unlikely to marry someone with a mental illness, and 42% weren’t sure if they’d be friends with someone with mental illness.
 46% of respondents viewed mental illness as an excuse people use for bad behaviour, and 27% said they would be afraid to be around someone who was mentally ill.

-While obviously I was aware that there is stigma, those figures make me quite disgusted with this country where I live.
+While I was cerainly aware that there is stigma, those figures make me quite disgusted with this country where I live.
 What the hell is wrong with people?
 There’s all kinds of crazy shit going on in the world to be afraid of, and one in four are afraid of us?

 According to Statistics Canada, in a 2017 survey on disabilities, 24% of people with a mental illness-related disability described themselves as housebound.
 This figure surprised me, as I wasn’t expecting it to be this high.

 This figure came from an infographic and I didn’t take a look at the full survey results, but Stats Can notes that many of the people with mental illness disabilities also identified as having physical health disabilities, and the housebound figure would reflect that.
 Still, it’s a high number.